lingeringcode/clndgrn-portfolio/content/publication/intersectional-phronesis/index.md

 # Summary.
 An optional shortened abstract.
 summary: In this paper, the authors consider how their engaged practices of feminist ethics have come up against specific dominant normatives.

-tags: [feminist ethics, intersectional phronesis, research practices]
+tags:
+- feminist ethics
+- intersectional phronesis
+- research practices

 # Display this page in the Featured widget?
 featured: false